CDJellen/azure-kusto-go/README.md

 ### Ingestion

-The **ingest/** package provides access to Kusto's ingestion service for importing data into Kusto.
-This requires some prerequisite knowledge of acceptable data formats, mapping references, ...
+The `ingest` package provides access to Kusto's ingestion service for importing data into Kusto.
+This requires some prerequisite knowledge of acceptable data formats, mapping references, etc.

 That documentation can be found [here](https://docs.microsoft.com/en-us/azure/kusto/management/data-ingestion/)

 Kusto's ingestion service makes no guarantees on when the data will show up in the table and is optimized for large chunks of data and not small uploads at a high rate.

-If ingesting data from memory, it is suggested that you stream the data in via FromReader() passing in the reader from an io.Pipe().
+If ingesting data from memory, it is suggested that you stream the data in via `FromReader()` passing in the reader from an `io.Pipe()`.
 The data will not begin ingestion until the writer closes.

 #### Setup an ingestion client

-Setup is quite simple, simply pass a *kusto.Client, the name of the database and table you wish to ingest into.
+Setup is quite simple, simply pass a `*kusto.Client`, the name of the database and table you wish to ingest into.

 ```go
 in, err := ingest.New(kustoClient, "database", "table")